+Smoldering Fire

-Smoldering Fire Smoldering fires develop slowly.
-A photoelectric smoke alarm can be minutes faster than an ionization smoke alarm in responding to a smoldering fire.
+Smoldering fires develop slowly.
+A photoelectric smoke alarm can sometimes be many minutes faster than an ionization smoke alarm in responding to a smoldering fire.
 Regardless of the type of smoke alarm, as soon as the smoke alarm sounds, leave the home as fast as possible.